 Special Needs Students and English Language Learners - Teachers must work collaboratively with the school’s special education and ELL staff to implement the school’s special education and ELL programs and to comply with all state and federal regulations.

 - A teacher coach, career-long professional development assistance and grade-level professional learning community support;

 - A research-based curriculum and supporting curricular materials (you will have the freedom to develop your own, but after a full day in the classroom, you may appreciate not always having to develop learning objectives and curricular resources from scratch);

 - High-quality formative assessments, aligned with our curriculum, that will help you immediately identify when students in your class have not achieved mastery of a skill, concept, or knowledge item;

 - Full-time reading and math specialists who will be available to tutor students who are struggling to master an essential skill, and social workers who will be available to help students struggling with outside problems;

 - The staffing of our afterschool program by Academic Tutors, so we can limit the length of our teachers’ work-days;

 Reporting and Staff Replationships

-Teachers will report to the Head Dean, who will provide considerable supervision and assistance, supported by the Dean of Students, our Teacher Coaches, and the Head Teachers of each grade level or specialty area.
+Teachers will report to the Dean of their academy, who will provide considerable supervision and assistance, supported by a Dean of Students, our Teacher Coaches, and the Head Teachers of each grade level or specialty area.